 Seasonal events make this rink extra special, such as an overhead light installation for skaters’ enjoyment.

 You will need to purchase skate rentals if necessary, but be sure to check their website for special instructions to book your rental reservation.

-Next to Seaport ice rink is a winter village with regular visits from Santa!
+Next to the Seaport ice rink is a winter village with regular visits from Santa!

-Also close by is the South Street shops, museum, and Christmas tree.
+Also close by are the South Street shops, museum, and Christmas tree.

 Governor’s Island Ice Village

 Holiday festivals are made extra special by including a temporary ice rink, and the Governor’s Island Ice Village (Colonels Row) is no exception.